 Equally, renting gives you a great opportunity to try out the lifestyle without making a permanent commitment from the outset.

 We offer a minimum 12-month Assured Tenancies.
 The monthly rental fee includes full use of all of our community amenities.
 The only additional costs incurred will be your council tax and utility bills.

 Of course, the great benefit of a long-term rental is no stamp duty to pay.

 Contact us to learn more about long-term rental options for retirement properties:

 Renting in a retirement village

-To learn more about renting with Retirement Villages, please see our Renting a Property page.
+To learn more about our short term rentals, please see our short-term fully furnished page.